Black History Month UK Ideas and Activities for Primary Schools

 Black History Month KS1 Ideas and Activities

-A simple, straightforward approach to teaching about Black History Month is best for younger children in Years 1 and 2.
+A simple, straightforward approach to teaching about Black History Month UK is best for younger children in Years 1 and 2.
 A quick discussion about why it's good to see a range of people with different skin tones and appearances in books, TV programmes and films will get children thinking about why visibility of minority ethnic groups, including Black British people, is important.

 Talk about why Black History Month is celebrated